csingleton19/CoupAI/README.md

 ## Limitations

 * As I previously mentioned, I think the DaVinci model isn't all that great (or even good) when it comes to this kind of stuff.
 I think it would be good at text extraction, but it is a little wacky
 * I'm currently out of the country and had my laptop crash before it backed up all of the code.
 Because of not being in home terriroty, I didn't have access to my other laptops that are already set up with Python ready to go, and the laptop that I did have access to is a lot different - I usually use Linux, which miniconda is pretty easy to set-up and there are no automatic updates, but on this Windows laptop I'm currently on it was exceedingly difficult to set up (I ended up just moving on and setting up Python globally vs in an environment - which I wanted to not do since it isn't mine) - and was also hit with an automatic update mid-setup.
-Luckily I had some of the code backed up to my google drive, but not all of the changes that I had made from V1 to V1 (or Coup to CoupAI if you go by repo name) made it, so I had to rebuild those systems instead of fixing the bugs I mention in Future Work
+Luckily I had some of the code backed up to my google drive, but not all of the changes that I had made from V1 to V1 (or Coup to CoupAI if you go by repo name) made it, so I had to rebuild those systems instead of fixing the bugs I mention in Future Work to stay within the given time window for this project.

 ## Future Work